Finding better ways to provide the materials the world needs

 "In the field, you’re dealing with many more variables, which you can’t control like you can in a laboratory – like operators with differing levels of training and experience, environmental issues across a much bigger sample area, and bad weather,” said Longbin.

-“We needed to make sure any treatment we developed was robust enough that even if any part of it went ‘wrong’, it would still work.”
+“We needed to make sure any treatment and methodology we developed was robust enough that even if any part of it went ‘wrong’, it would still work.”

 Despite these challenges, the team successfully treated the red mud with their patent-pending microbial treatment, sowing a pilot species – hardy plants that can grow in difficult conditions – that helped to spread the treatment deep into the red mud itself through the roots and organic matter as the plants grew.